 Born in 1966, Stefan Sullivan grew up in Washington D.C., southern Germany, and rural Illinois.
 He studied Political Science and Russian at Middlebury, and spent his junior year abroad in Paris and Moscow.
-After a year at SRI International, a Washington defense contractor, he embarked on an Oxford PhD about the Christ-figure in 19th Century German philosophy.
+After a year at SRI International, a leading institute of applied science, he embarked on an Oxford PhD about the Christ-figure in 19th Century German philosophy.
 Throughout the early 1990s, Sullivan also routinely visited Russia in various guises: as journalist, NGO operative in the war zones of the Caucasus, and quixotic adventurer in the outer reaches of Siberia.

 His next book, Marx for a Post-Communist Era: On Poverty, Corruption and Banality (Routledge, 2002), heralded a return to philosophy, but in a more accessible non-academic style.
 Drawing on extensive exposure to the developing world (besides Russia, he also lived two years in Thailand in the late 1990s), it's an essayistic take on Marx's legacy and the ongoing tensions between market interests and the public good.

 In addition to books and academic articles, Sullivan has authored essays and reviews for PLAYBOY (Germany), The Washington Post, Newsweek, The Baltimore Sun, The Washington City Paper, The Washington Times, and Die Sueddeutsche Zeitung, Germany`s leading national daily.
 He has also made numerous radio appearances, and was most recently featured on CITYWIDE, WNYU 89.1 fm's award-winning arts and culture show.
 He lives in Washington DC.